Digital marketing has become popular these days. With the abundance of information today, beginners are left to sift through what is valuable.

 - In college, Ken promoted concerts and brought jazz musicians to his campus.

-- He also did a lot of direct mail marketing, which was very costly but taught him to be very disciplined and focused.
+- He did a lot of direct mail marketing.
+It was costly.
+But it taught him to stay focused.

 Be Selective in Buying Information